DaylightSlaving/Kris-network-portfolio/index.md

 I am an ICT student developing hands-on networking skills through practical labs, infrastructure projects, and professional study.
 My focus is on network engineering, routing and switching, and real-world troubleshooting.

+This portfolio documents my technical learning, homelab development, and progress toward a career in network engineering.

 ## Current Focus

 - Cisco networking labs